hieunc229/time-series-generator/readme.md

 - `endDate`: end of datetime period
 - `interval`: output series based on given interval `millisecond`, `second`, ...
 - `intervalValue`: the number value of `interval`, set to `1` by default.
 For example, `interval=second`, `intervalValue=3`, output will generate a list of date `each 3 second`.
+- `floorInput`: floor date inputs to the nearest `interval` value (i.e when interval is "minute", set all "minute", "second", "millisecond" to 0)

 Note: `startDate` can either be less than, or greater than `endDate`.